 The key financial metrics for investment decisions

-> The stock price is important because no matter how good a stock is, it will have meager returns if the purchase price is too high.
-At Obermatt, the price is measured with the Value rank.
+The stock price is important because no matter how good a stock is, it will have meagre returns if the purchase price is too high.
+At Obermatt, price is measured with the Value rank.
 Safety is important because evaluations are always associated with uncertainties and unexpected events can occur in the future.
 The stock's safety is measured by the Obermatt Safety rank.

-> Top 10 quality standards
+Top 10 quality standards

 These criteria must be met to appear in the Obermatt Top 10 lists:

 - The Obermatt stock rank must be above 50, except if there are fewer than 5 stocks

 - The value rank and the combined rank must be based on data as per the date of publication

 - The reporting period of the growth and safety ranks must not be older than nine months